Jeevan-Ti/RobotManipulator/index.md

 </p>

 <p align="justify">
 Our aim is to find twist angles i.e. angle of the link with respect to its previous link’s reference axis.
-<br>In the figure the twist angles are, 1   ,   2   ,   3   .
+In the figure the twist angles are <b> 1   ,   2   ,   3 </b>  .
   </p>

 As you can see,